-As China presses for unification, tensions between Beijing and Taipei are at a 40-year high.
+Tensions between Beijing and Taipei are at a 40-year high.
+What does that mean for the ROC army and Taiwan defense plans?
 How prepared is the Taiwanese military?

 How has military flashlight design changed since flashlights took the place of lanterns back in the first World War?
 Let’s find out.

 Last month, the USMC activated its first base since 1952: Camp Blaz, named in honor of the late Brig.
 Gen. Vicente “Ben” Tomas Garrido Blaz

 A pilot who finds himself downed behind enemy lines needs a survival gun.
 Beginning with the Cold War, survival rifle development has led to the most recent GAU-5A, chambered for 5.56 mm so it can take down game, and more importantly, enemy soldiers.

 During the cold war Egypt was able to produce some well-made small arms.
 However, the Egyptian homegrown versions required foreign influence.